nmata010/nmata010.github.io/_posts/2025-10-24-training_a_yolo_model.md

 I think this template could work with _any_ dataset that conforms to one of the structures defined in Cell 3’s `detect_dataset_structure()`.
 But after a quick look at the options on Kaggle its clear that not all datasets are created equally.

-I’m here to run training and inference, not troubleshoot datasets, so I'll stick with some ‘well-chosen’ datasets from `example_datasets.md` and keep it moving.
+I’m here to run training and inference, not troubleshoot dataset structures, so I'll stick with one of theexample datasets from `example_datasets.md` and keep it moving.

 I chose pothole detection dataset for a few reasons:
 - Its been done.
 The author of the template repo himself trained on this dataset.
 There are also many example of models that do the same.
 This means I’ll have a lot of resources to pull from when I surely run into trouble.